BrightChanges/Unit-3/CoinSnack.md

 Link to the desmontration video:...

 ...
-Fig. Picture 1 of TimeJoint
+Fig. Picture 1 of CoinSnack

 ...
-Fig. Picture 2 of TimeJoint
+Fig. Picture 2 of CoinSnack

 ...
-Fig. Picture 3 of TimeJoint
+Fig. Picture 3 of CoinSnack